kubeedge/website/content/en/docs/developer/mappers/_index.md

 ---

 ## Overview
 Mapper is an application that is used to connect and control devices.
-Following are the responsibilities of mapper:
+The responsibilities of mapper are as follows:

 - Scan and connect to the device.
 - Report the actual state of twin-attributes of device.